ads-mirrors/nrel-energyplus/src/Transition/OutputRulesFiles/OutputChanges25-1-0-to-25-2-0.md

 When `Output:Diagnostics` has the `ReportDetailedWarmupConvergence` enabled, both the regular report and the detailed one were named `Warmup Convergence Information` resulting in duplicated HTML tables that would include lines from the other report.

 The `ReportDetailedWarmupConvergence` report (the one that shows the status at each timestep/hour until convergence is reached) was renamed to `Warmup Convergence Information - Detailed`.

+#### Material:Air

+The `Output:Constructions` has two possible keys: `Materials` and `Constructions`.
+Both were adding a table named `Material:Air`.
+The Constructions one was renamed to `Material:Air CTF Summary` to match the surrounding tables.